Authority: Dean of the Graduate School

 4.1 Terms and Conditions of Appointment

 4.1.1 Except for Articles 6 and 7 of Chapter 126 of the North Carolina General Statutes (State Human Resources Act), postdoctoral appointees are not subject to the State Human Resources Act.

-4.1.2 Postdoctoral appointments are “at-will” and subject to continuation or discontinuation at the discretion of the Vice Chancellor for Research, Innovation and Economic Development (Vice Chancellor), Dean of the College, or the Vice Chancellor’s designee.
+4.1.2 Postdoctoral appointments are “at-will” and subject to continuation or discontinuation at the discretion of the Dean of the College, Dean of the Graduate School, or Dean of designee.
 Postdoctoral appointments, though at-will, may not exceed five (5) years total.
 If the position is contingent upon the continued availability of non-state appropriated funds to support the position, the appointment letter must state that continuation of the postdoctoral appointment is contingent upon the continuing availability of such funds to support the position, must specify the source of such funds, and must state that the effect of such contingency may apply without the additional notice otherwise required by Section 4.1.5 below.

 4.1.3 All postdoctoral appointments are contingent upon: